ayunav/MeetupOrganizer/README.md

 Build and run.

-- You should be able to build and run the project now, but you may encounter a few other possible errors.
+You should be able to build and run the project now, but you may encounter a few other possible errors.

 *Missing module error:*

 ![Missing module error](https://github.com/ayunav/MeetupOrganizer/blob/master/Screenshots/Missing_module_error.png)

   1. Build (cmd + B) the project.
-The error should go away.
+The compiler should stop complaining. 🙄 😂
   2. If building the project didn't help, run `pod install` in your terminal.

 It shouldn't be a problem, but just in case, if you're missing the image assets in the project, you can download and add them manually from [here](https://github.com/ayunav/MeetupOrganizer/tree/master/MeetupIcons).